 Body Trust is a radically different way to occupy and care for your body.
 It is a pathway to reclaim your body and

-Body Trust is a radical revisioning of what it means to occupy and care for your body.
-It is a pathway to acceptance of the body, an alternative dialogue to the conventional paradigm of food, body image, and weight concerns in our culture.
+is completely counter to conventional “wisdom” about food, body image, weight, and health in our culture.
 Body Trust is paradigm shifting work that invites bravery and fierce body compassion.

-Body Trust is weight-inclusive.
-This work is for all bodies.
+Body Trust is weight-inclusive, meaning this work is for all bodies.
 There isn’t a different set of rules for you, no matter how much you might feel different, isolated, broken, or in need of fixing.
 We want you to know we trust your body, regardless of your size.
 More importantly, we trust you with your body.
 No exceptions.

 When we are new to this work, it is so easy to get knocked down because we don't have very deep roots.
 Many find themselves back on another diet before they remember they have lost their tolerance to dieting and they just cannot do it anymore.
 Body Trust is a place to return to.
 And the healing is in this return-not in never having wandered-but in coming back again and again and again.
 Over time, you'll notice the roots of your Body Trust practice deepening.
 And the day will come when not doing Body Trust will be harder than doing it.